srl-labs/containerlab/docs/manual/kinds/vr-vsrx.md

 * `eth0` - management interface (fxp0) connected to the containerlab management network
 * `eth1+` - second and subsequent data interface

 When containerlab launches vr-vsrx node, it will assign IPv4/6 address to the `eth0` interface.
-These addresses can be used to reach management plane of the router.
+These addresses are used to reach the management plane of the router.

-Data interfaces `eth1+` needs to be configured with IP addressing manually using CLI/management protocols.
+Data interfaces `eth1+` need to be configured with IP addressing manually using CLI/management protocols.

 ## Features and options

 ### Node configuration

-vr-vsrx nodes come up with a basic configuration where only the control plane and line cards are provisioned, as well as the `admin` user with the provided password.
+`vr-vsrx` nodes come up with a basic configuration where only the control plane and line cards are provisioned and the `admin` user with the provided password.

 #### Startup configuration